E-V-D/PyTorch-Image-Classifacation/README.md

 # PyTorch-Image-Classifacation

-This is simple example of image classification problem in PyTorch.
+This is simple example of image classification problem in PyTorch, using "Fashion MNIST Dataset".